 The Company accounts for its stock-based compensation under Accounting Principles Board Statement No. 25, "Accounting for Stock Issued to Employees" (APB 25).
 Under this accounting method, no expense in connection with a stock option is recognized in the consolidated statements of operations if the exercise price of the option is equal to the market price of the stock on the date of grant.
-In October 1995, the Financial Accounting Standards Board issued SFAS No. 123, "Accounting for Stock-Based Compensation," which requires that if a company accounts for stock-based compensation in accordance with APB 25, the company must also disclose the effects on its results of operations as if an estimate of the value of stock-

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS -- (CONTINUED) based compensation at the date of grant was recorded as an expense in the company's statement of operations.
+In October 1995, the Financial Accounting Standards Board issued SFAS No. 123, "Accounting for Stock-Based Compensation," which requires that if a company accounts for stock-based compensation in accordance with APB 25, the company must also disclose the effects on its results of operations as if an estimate of the value of stockbased compensation at the date of grant was recorded as an expense in the company's statement of operations.
 These effects for the Company are as follows (in thousands, except per share data):